Nasus Build Guide by NateKiller

 Heal is an ability that has taken some serious nerfs when considering solo lanes using it.
 I can no longer justify taking it, even though it was once a wonderful baiting, and defensive tool.
 I feel it is now reserved for supports since the ability now gives allies 100% of the total heal.

 Ignite Ok, let me just point out that if you are playing Nasus to kill early game, you are doing it wrong.
 This spell is essentially made for snowball champions that need kills to be relevant late game.
 This is not Nasus.
 He does not need kills to be relevant, and only needs to survive and farm through the laning phase of the game.
 In no way does this help you achieve that goal.
-Not recommended.
+Not recommended in most cases.

 Revive The idea is to not die.
 I don't currently consider this a viable summoner spell outside of dominion, and taking it will make your team think you are trolling.